-The Ford School proudly marks this upcoming summer as our 37th year hosting a PPIA Junior Summer Institute – an intensive seven-week summer program that focuses on preparing students for graduate programs in public policy and international affairs.
+The Ford School proudly marks this upcoming summer as our 40th year hosting a PPIA Junior Summer Institute – an intensive seven-week summer program that focuses on preparing students for graduate programs in public policy and international affairs.
 Courses focus on improving students’ communication and quantitative reasoning skills, which are vital to their success in graduate programs.
-PPIA fellows take three courses: statistics, microeconomics, and policy modules.
+PPIA fellows take courses in statistics, microeconomics, and policy modules.
 Participants receive:

 - $1,500 stipend